joakimk/devbox-tools/README.md

 # WIP: This is readme driven development in progress.
 They tool may not yet do what the readme says.

-**Status**: Working on it.
-Still missing a few features before I can use it myself.
+**Status**: Still missing a few features before I can use it myself.

 **High level roadmap: What we need to use this at work**
 - [x] Environment scoping